demisto/content/Playbooks/playbook-Pan-OS_Commit_Configuration_CHANGELOG.md

 ## [Unreleased]
-added a better error message when commit or push fails
+Added a better error message when commit or push fails.

 ## [20.3.3] - 2020-03-18
 Fixed a bug where the commit failed but the playbook succeeded.
 Now it will fail on unsuccessful commit or push.

 ## [19.12.0] - 2019-12-10
-removed PA-VM as the firewall identificator and changed the condition to else
+Removed PA-VM as the firewall identificator and changed the condition to else.

 ## [19.9.1] - 2019-09-18
 Name changes and layout improvement